 Refresh The Underperforming Content

 As a content creator, it’s important to monitor current trends.
-There are a number of ways to stay up-to-date on trends, including following industry news, reading blogs and articles, and attending various conferences and events.
+There are a number of ways to stay up to date on trends, including following industry news, reading blogs and articles, and attending conferences and events.

 Of course, you don’t want to blindly follow trends.
-You should always be thinking about how trends can apply to your specific content and audience.
+You should always consider how trends apply to your specific content and audience.

 But keeping an eye on trends can help you ensure that your content is fresh, relevant, and engaging.